 Operation of any radio transmitting equipment, including the phone, may interfere with the function of inadequately protected medical devices.
-Consult a physician or the manufacturer of the medical device to determine if they are adequately shielded from external RF energy or if you have any questions.
+Consult a Physician or the manufacturer of the medical device to determine if they are adequately shielded from external (RF) energys.
 Switch off the phone in health care facilities when any regulations posted in these areas instruct you to do so.
-Hospitals or health care facilities may be using equipment that could be sensitive to external RF energy.
+Hospitals or health care facilities may be using equipment that could be sensitive to external (RF) energy.